devsacti/ITservice/README.md

 4. Delete
 button sends url that requires remove the data of webapp, generally based on sub part of url

+if you click the 'sign in' button,and do something,then you create the new account

+after login,

+if you click the 'see the detail of account' button, and see the infomations of your account, then you read the infomations

+if you click the 'change the nikckname' button, and do something, then you Update

+if you click the 'Withdrawal from site' button, then you Delete

 ## the related : RestFul
 abbr